5GZORRO/issm/snfvo/README.md

 ### Create snfvo flow

 Write your snfvo template with the specific logic to manage your product offer.
-It should be defined with `instantiate` and `scaleout` entry points.
+It should be defined with `instantiate`, `scaleout` and `terminate` entry points.
 Let's refer to [hello-world](./hello-snfvo.yaml) as an "hello" example

 ### Onboard snfvo